ibuildstuffs/TEOPRO-Arm/README.md

-# ROWBot
+# TEOPro Arm

-A custom wheeled robot with a three-DOF arm, gripper, camera, and modular sensor platform.
+A custom 5/6-DOF teleoperated robot arm that evolved from LLSP and the intermediate ROWBot direction.